tethal/rnatrix/bytecode.md

 3. `call N` instruction:
     - Validates `function.arity == N` (runtime arity check)
     - Pushes new `CallFrame { return_ip, prev_fp }` to frame metadata stack
-    - Sets `fp` to point to function object on value stack
+    - Sets `fp` to point to the first argument (directly after the function object) on value stack
     - Reserves slots for locals by pushing num_locals NULL values
     - Sets `ip = function.id` (function start address)
 4. Callee executes with arguments and locals accessible via `fp + offset`
 5. `ret` instruction:
     - Saves return value from top of stack
     - Resets `sp = fp` (discards all args and locals; no copying)
-    - Writes return value at `fp` (overwrites function object slot)
+    - Writes return value at `fp - 1` (overwrites function object slot)
     - Pops `CallFrame`, restores `ip` and `fp`

 **Implementation note:** Arguments and locals remain in place on the stack - no copying occurs.
 Variable access uses